Lyn-L/hliu/index.md

 <img class="profile-picture" src="hongliu_2.JPG">

-I will start to work in National Institute of Informatics, Japan, as a JSPS Fellowship Researcher working with Prof. Shin’ichi Satoh.
-I received my doctoral degree from Xiamen University in 2020 under the supervion of Prof. Rongrong Ji.
-My research interests are in machine learning and computer vision, especially in hashing-based machine learning, Riemannian-based machine learning, and adversarial deep learning.
+I will start to work at the National Institute of Informatics, Japan, as a JSPS Fellowship Researcher working with Prof. Shin’ichi Satoh.
+I received my doctoral degree from Xiamen University in 2020 under the supervision of Prof. Rongrong Ji.
+My research interests are in machine learning and computer vision, especially in hashing-based machine learning, Riemannian-based machine learning, and deep adversarial learning.

 ## Publications